pdelfino/udacity-py/README.md

 + Profanity Editor project: a script that identifies cursed words, like sh#t;

-+ Movie Website project: creates a web page that shows some of my favorite movie, displaying their names, posters and traillers:
++ Movie Website project: creates a web page that shows some of my favorite movie, displaying their names, posters and trailers:

 Cool GIFs